-Good inventory management, on the other hand, can bring businesses increased profits and lasting success.
+Robust inventory management, on the other hand, can bring businesses increased profits and lasting success.
 Plus, businesses have several ways that they can conduct their inventory.
 Physical inventory counts are one way that smaller retailers can count their products.
 Though there are several other options that are better for larger-scale operations, we’ll focus on physical inventory tips.
 And once your business scales, you’ll be ready for an automated inventory system.

-Most physical counts of inventory are conducted on paper ledgers, digital spreadsheets, or on mobile tracking devices.
+Most physical counts of inventory are conducted on paper ledgers, digital spreadsheets, or mobile tracking devices.
 Businesses can use any method that gives them an accurate count on their store’s data at a given time.

 Are There Better Ways to Conduct Inventory Counts?

 The short answer is yes.
 Most retailers would benefit from more automation in their inventory management.
 Physical inventory counts are more labor intensive, subject to increased amounts of error, and don’t provide real-time data.

 Perpetual inventory is a more common method of inventory management for retailers with an inventory above a few hundred products or any multi-store operation.
 Other retailers use whats called cycle inventory count, which differs from physical inventory counting in that it involves regularly counting a subset of inventory items in a continuous, periodic fashion.

 With more automation involved in the process, business owners don’t need to take the time to conduct physical inventory counts, can rely on more accurate information, and always have up-to-date data.
 This is obtained through your retail POS system.
 And when combined with vendor relations, order level optimization, and automated reordering, your store will run much more efficiently.

 Though you can still use pen and paper or a spreadsheet, physical inventory counting will become a whole lot easier with some added scanning technology.